thrnz/docker-wireguard-pia/README.md

 WireGuard keys seem to expire at PIA's end after several hours of inactivity.
 Setting the `KEEPALIVE` env var may be enough to prevent this from happening if needed.

 The container has optional recovery logic if the remote endpoint permanently stops responding.
-If an unresponsive endpoint is detected, an attempt is made to generate a new WireGuard config and, if successful, is applied to the interface without needing to bring it down.
-The port forwarding script is then restarted if needed.
+In order to register new WireGuard keys, temporary routes and firewall rules are added to allow some requests to bypass the tunnel.
+To prevent potential leaks while this happens, these requests are limited to a certain interface, ports, and root UID.
+If successful, new WireGuard settings are then applied without needing to bring the existing interface down.
+Apart from a change in address (and possibly forwarded port number if used) the process should be mostly transparent to other containers sharing the connection.
+The recovery logic is disabled by default, and is enabled by setting the `RECONNECT=1` env var.

 ## Notes
 * WireGuard config generation and port forwarding was based on what was found in the source code to the PIA desktop app.
 The standalone [Bash scripts](https://github.com/thrnz/docker-wireguard-pia/tree/master/extra) used by the container are available for use outside of Docker.